doritoes/iploc8.com/README.md

 ### Completed
 - Register domain name
 - First geo API with country and ASN data
+- Second geo API with city data, secured with API key and JWT tokens
 - Add sanctions table
 - favicon.ico
 ### Working on
 - Bootstrapping repo on Github
+- fix health check to work on a live table
 ### Will Do
-- fix health check to work on a live table
-- clean up csv files after import
-- move favicon.ico file(s) to /app/static/
 - bootstrapping image on Docker Hub
 - one region built
 - multi-region